Registration and Scheduling

 Declaration of Specialization

 All Biology majors must officially declare a specialization before graduation.
 As noted above, registration in some courses can depend on your declared specialization.
-Students may stop by the Undergraduate Biology program office after that date to fill out a major declaration form.
-Major/specialization changes at that time will be effective for the Spring 2017 semester.
+Students may stop by the Undergraduate Biology program office to fill out a major declaration form.
+Major/specialization changes at that time will be effective for the Spring 2020 semester.